Tinubu pledges prosperity through tech, food security

 He also backed an upcoming cultural voyage spearheaded by Nobel Laureate Prof. Wole Soyinka, describing the playwright’s example at over 90 years old as a reminder that Nigerians must never relent in pursuing bold dreams.

-In response, Chairman of the Nigerian community in Brazil, Chika Emmanuel, commended Tinubu for rekindling ties between the two nations and pledged the diaspora’s commitment to agriculture, infrastructure, and education.
+Responding, Chairman of the Nigerian community in Brazil, Chika Emmanuel, commended Tinubu for rekindling ties between the two nations and pledged the diaspora’s commitment to agriculture, infrastructure and education.

-He highlighted the dramatic growth of Nigerian scholars in Brazil, noting that the community had increased from just three PhD students a year ago to 296 today, most on scholarships.
+He highlighted the dramatic growth of Nigerian scholars in Brazil, noting that the community had increased from just three PhD students a year ago to 296 today, mainly on scholarships.

 Tinubu, responding to appeals for new consulates in São Paulo and other cities, urged patience, stressing that government resources were stretched thin and being carefully managed to keep missions functional worldwide.

-The Speaker of the House of Representatives, Rt.
-Hon.
-Tajudeen Abbas, described the engagement with the diaspora as “a moment of historical significance,” noting that centuries-old cultural ties between Nigeria and Brazil were being rekindled under Tinubu’s leadership.
+Speaker of the House of Representatives, Tajudeen Abbas, in his remarks, described the engagement with the diaspora as “a moment of historical significance,” noting that centuries-old cultural ties between Nigeria and Brazil were being rekindled under Tinubu’s leadership.

-Minister of State for Foreign Affairs, Bianca Odumegwu-Ojukwu, meanwhile, encouraged Nigerians in São Paulo to continue using the liaison office until permanent consular upgrades are completed.
+The Minister of State for Foreign Affairs, Bianca Odumegwu-Ojukwu, encouraged Nigerians in São Paulo to continue using the liaison office until permanent consular upgrades were completed.

 Disclaimer